 A friend of mine found herself weeping as she swapped out children’s art on her refrigerator.
 I get it.
 Their precious creations will always have a special place in our hearts.

 As you empty the nest, guess what?
-It is YOUR time to explore what creativity means to YOU and how it might add beauty and richness to your life.
+It is YOUR time to explore what creativity and spirituality mean to YOU and how it might add beauty and richness to your life.

 It’s time to take that watercolor class, learn how to use that fancy camera, make some jewelry and try some new things!